mosra/magnum-website/content/blog/backstage/reducing-cpp-compilation-time-in-magnum-code-optimizations.rst

     };

 With C++11 it is also possible to forward-declare typed enums.
-In Magnum some enums are used on many places (:dox:`BufferUsage`, :dox:`MeshPrimitive`, ...) and some are very large (:dox:`ColorFormat`, :dox:`TextureFormat`, ...) and the enum values often depend on OpenGL headers which are also big.
-The compiler doesn't care about particular named values and needs to know only the type, thus you can pass the value around without having full definition of the enum
+In Magnum some enums are used on many places (:dox:`MeshPrimitive`, :dox:`GL::BufferUsage` ...) and some are very large (:dox:`PixelFormat`, :dox:`GL::TextureFormat`, ...) and the enum values often depend on OpenGL headers which are also big.
+The compiler doesn't care about particular named values and needs to know only the type, thus you can pass the value around without having full definition of the enum around:
-around:

 .. code:: c++

     // forward-declares ColorFormat enum
-    #include <Magnum.h>
+    #include <Magnum/Magnum.h>

     // Don't need the header here
-    ColorFormat format = image.format();
+    PixelFormat format = image.format();

 .. code:: c++

     // Need it here
-    #include <ColorFormat.h>
+    #include <Magnum/PixelFormat.h>

-    format = ColorFormat::RGBA;
+    format = PixelFormat::RGBA8Unorm;

 Note that in C++ it is not possible to forward declare class members.
-To reduce header dependencies I had to extract some widely-used enums from their classes (thus :cpp:`Buffer::Usage` is now :dox:`BufferUsage` etc.), but the change resulted in improved compilation times of code where the enum forward-declaration is enough.
+To reduce header dependencies I had to extract some widely-used enums from their classes (thus :cpp:`GL::Buffer::Usage` is now :dox:`GL::BufferUsage` etc.), but the change resulted in improved compilation times of code where the enum forward-declaration is enough.

 `STL includes`_